Should You Refinance Your Mortgage?

 Debt Consolidation

-A popular reason why homeowners refinance is to consolidate other debts into a monthly payment plan that is easier for you to swallow.
+A popular reason homeowners refinance is to consolidate other debts into a monthly payment plan easier to swallow.

 Debt refinancing is very similar to a cash-out.